Skip to content

 FMLA provides strong protections against retaliation and discrimination.
 Employers cannot retaliate against an employee for taking FMLA leave, filing a complaint, or participating in any proceedings related to FMLA.

-This means an employee cannot be fired, demoted, or penalized in any other way for utilizing their FMLA rights.
+Employers cannot fire, demote, or penalize an employee in any way for exercising their FMLA rights.

 Resources about FMLA in Texas